bediger4000/ssh-tarpit-behavior/README.md

 ## ssh scanners

-Anybody with an internet-facing server knows that an infinite number of IP addresses try to connect to TCP port 22, and if they do, those IP addresses try to guess user IDs and passwords.
+Anybody with an internet-facing server knows that an infinite number of IP addresses try to connect to TCP port 22.
+If they do connect,
+those IP addresses try to guess user IDs and passwords.
 They will not give up.
 I have an internet-facing server,